 • suitable to be used as Stack (LIFO) structure

 Normally, we use list to store homogeneous data, but this is not mandatory.
-It’s just a good programming style.
+But it’s a good programming style.
+One common pitfall about list is to change it while iterating:

 >>> a = [1,2,3,4,5]